researchaccelerator-hub/princeton-smart/README.md

 - You can manage your releases and tester groups from the [Firebase console](https://firebase.google.com/docs/app-distribution).
 Here, you can see who has installed your app, resend invites, and view feedback from testers.

-### Sentiment Dictionary
-- We suggest using the file "NRC-Emotion-Lexicon-Wordlevel-v0.92.txt" found within the zip that's downloadable from https://www.saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm.
-It's part of the the NRC Word-Emotion Association Lexicon created by Dr. Saif M. Mohammad and Dr. Peter Turney at the National Research Council Canada.
-For questions contact the sentiment dictionary's author at saif.mohammad@nrc-cnrc.gc.ca (no affiliation with this repo).

 ### Collect Feedback